rodania/NLP/Leraning German with Machine Learning/README.md

 ## The methodology

-I am using N-Gram model to extract these Chuncks, so by learning them, hopfully they would take my further with German learning.
+I am extracting the most frequent sequence of words to get these chuncks, so by learning them, hopfully they would take my further with German learning.
 I am applying this methodology in the classic story of ‘Alice in wonderland’ as an example but I am willing to use it in more modern books or TV series.

 ## References